mwat56/passlist/README.md

 That function may decide on whatever means whether to grant access (returning `true`) or deny it (returning `false`).

 For your ease there are two `TAuthDecider` implementations provided: `TAuthSkipper` (which generally returns `false`) and `TAuthSkipper` (which generally returns `true`).
-Just instanciate one of those – or, of course, your own implementation – and pass it to the `Wrap()` function.
+Just instantiate one of those – or, of course, your own implementation – and pass it to the `Wrap()` function.

     func Wrap(aHandler http.Handler, aRealm, aPasswdFile string, aAuthDecider TAuthDecider) http.Handler